Full of unforgettable experiences…

 Rocky Cape National Park is full of surprises any time of the year – short and long walks, big views across Bass Strait to the bright wildflowers of its coastal heathlands.

 The historic township of Waratah is a must-see destination on the doorstep of the Tarkine wilderness – Australia’s largest temperate rainforest – and just 40 min drive from Cradle Mountain National Park.
-Although it’s an easy day trip from Wynyard, with a spectacular waterfall in the middle of town, numerous easy access scenic walks and drives, caravan park and camping ground, golf course, historic buildings, interpretation centre and museums and galleries packed with historical treasures, you may want to stay a little longer and explore this treasure…
+Although it’s an easy day trip from Wynyard, with a spectacular waterfall in the middle of town, numerous easy access scenic walks and drives, caravan park and camping ground, golf course, historic buildings, interpretation centre and a history museum, you may want to stay a little longer and explore this treasure…